-Today state policy makers are focused on ensuring that a community-based approach is used when choosing where to site wood products and biomass project locations, so that such projects do not overburden disadvantaged communities.
-The wood waste these communities deal with, which would otherwise be open burned, decompose into methane, or burn in a wildfire, must be dealt with to improve public health and support California's shift away from fossil fuels7.
+Today state policy makers are focused on ensuring that a community-based approach is used when choosing where to locate wood products and biomass projects, so that such projects do not overburden disadvantaged communities.
+The wood wastes these communities deal with, which would otherwise be open burned, decompose into methane, or burn in a wildfire, must be dealt with to improve public health and support California's shift away from fossil fuels.
 This community-based approach prioritizes community input about where facilities should be built and about the technology used for such projects.
 New technologies can be used on standard equipment that significantly reduce criteria pollutants (i.e., ceramic filtration), and technology is being developed that can store the CO2 produced during bioenergy productions.
 For example, the Sierra Energy Research Park in Davis is exploring technology for waste conversion with zero emissions.
 Similarly, as mentioned earlier, Raven SR in the San Francisco Bay Area plans to build "hydrogen hubs" for converting organic waste into renewable hydrogen for zero-emission vehicles.

 There are also innovative projects using carbon capture and storage (CCS) technology to combat climate change and reduce carbon emissions.
 Among them is the Sutter Decarbonization Project in Yuba City.
 This initiative involves a commercial-scale carbon capture system at the Sutter Energy Center, a natural gas power plant.
 A unique aspect of this project is its proposed use of an air-cooling system to minimize freshwater usage, which is a critical concern in the area.
 The CO2 captured from this process will be stored safely in underground saline formations.
-Another significant project is the California Direct Air Capture (DAC) Hub, which received an \$11.8 million grant from the U.S. Department of Energy (DOE).
-Led by a consortium including CTV Direct and Kern